 Learn more about the Purdue Veterinary Technology Distance Learning Program

-The Veterinary Technology program is a science based veterinary nursing program offering an Associate of Science degree.
+The Veterinary Technology program is a science based veterinary nursing program offering an Associate of Applied Science degree.
 The Veterinary Technology Distance Learning (VTDL) program at Purdue University is designed to allow a student to gain the knowledge, information, and skills necessary to practice as a veterinary technician.

 Typically, most students who complete the VTDL: